 The arbitration services of the Committee are available to both the lawyer and the client, who should carefully review these rules before requesting or agreeing to arbitration.
-Any questions about these rules should be addressed to the Program Administrator, State Bar of Wisconsin, P.O.
+Any questions about these rules should be addressed to the Fee Arbitration Program Administrator, State Bar of Wisconsin, P.O.
 Box 7158, Madison, WI 53707 (800-444-9404 ext.
 6624 or email feearb@wisbar.org).
-Requests for arbitration are accepted only on the form provided and described in Rule 9.
-The advantages to the arbitration process are described in the enclosed brochure.
+Requests for arbitration are accepted only on the form provided and described in these rules.